 Elfdalian, the Ancient Viking Forest Language of Sweden, Set to be Revived

-The ancient Viking language of Elfdalian has been almost entirely wiped out, with only 2,500 people in a tiny forest community in Sweden currently keeping it alive.
-Now people fight to revive the historic tongue by bringing it back to schools before it vanishes completely.
+The ancient Viking language of Elfdalian has been almost entirely wiped out, with an estimate of only 3,000 people in a tiny forest community in Sweden currently keeping it alive.
+Now, people fight to revive the historic tongue by bringing it back to schools and online before it vanishes completely.

 He explains that it “sounds like something you would more likely encounter in Tolkien’s Lord of the Rings rather than in a remote Swedish forest.”
 It can be heard on the video below.

 - A Unique Form of Ancient Communication: The Whistling Island of La Gomera